Q. What's the difference between scholarly and popular sources?

 - Articles tend to be shorter in length and provide more general information.

-- Sources are rarely listed within or at the end of an article.
+- Cited sources are rarely listed within or at the end of an article.
 Sources may or may not be listed for book publications.

 Links & Files